raphaelrk/grade50/README.md

 # Grade50
-A template bash script to help the grading of CS50 problem sets.
+Template bash scripts to help with the grading of CS50 problem sets.

 # Usage
 ```